Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 In cooler months, it’s surprisingly peaceful, with locals out for walks and photographers catching sunrise shots.

-There’s always something happening here, from seasonal festivals to impromptu busker performances.
 Whether you’re here to people-watch, take a dip, or just sit with a coffee and enjoy the view.
 Haeundae Beach delivers.

 Crowds relaxing under beach umbrellas at Haeundae Beach in Busan on a sunny day.